tdhopper/c.tdhopper.com/content/post/code-review-guidelines.md

   * Wait for continuous integration tasks to complete.
 Let the author resolve any test failures before beginning your review.

     * As much as possible, configure your continuous integration to enforce your team's style guidelines and look for line-level bugs.
-In Python, this might include running mypy, flake8, black, and isort.
-Automation like this has multiple benefits: they're often better than humans at this task, they reduce cognative load on the reviewer, and they reduce interpersonal tension that results from interviewers nitpicking code.
+In Python, this might include running [mypy](https://mypy-lang.org/) and [ruff](https://docs.astral.sh/ruff/).
+Automation like this has multiple benefits: they're often better than humans at this task, they reduce cognitive load on the reviewer, and they reduce interpersonal tension that results from interviewers nitpicking code.
   * Things to evaluate:

     * Does the code appear to do what it claims to do?
 (This requires you understanding what the code claims to do; you may need to ask the code author to write a better description.)